Viking Age: Technology

-Together with an increasing centralisation of government in the Scandinavian countries, the old system of leidang — a fleet mobilisation system, where every skipreide (ship community) had to maintain one ship and a crew — was discontinued as a purely military institution, as the duty to build and man a ship soon was converted into a tax.
+Together with an increasing centralisation of government in the Scandinavian countries, the old system of leidang—a fleet mobilisation system, where every skipreide (ship community) had to maintain one ship and a crew—was discontinued as a purely military institution, as the duty to build and man a ship soon was converted into a tax.
 The Norwegian leidang was called under Haakon Haakonson for his 1263 expedition to Scotland during the Scottish–Norwegian War, and the last recorded calling of it was in 1603.
-However, already by the 11th and 12th centuries, European fighting ships were built with raised platforms fore and aft, from which archers could shoot down into the relatively low longships.
+However, already by the 11th and 12th centuries, perhaps in response to the longships, European fighting ships were built with raised platforms fore and aft, from which archers could shoot down into the relatively low longships.
 This led to the defeat of longship navies in most subsequent naval engagements—e.g., with the Hanseatic League.

+The Vikings were also said to have fine weapons.
+Generally, Vikings used axes as weapons due to the lessened amount of iron required for their creations; swords were typically seen as a mark of wealth.
+Spears were also a common weapon among Vikings.
+Great amounts of time and artistry were expended in the creation of Viking weapons; ornamentation is commonly seen among them.
+Scandinavian architecture during the Viking Age most often involved wood, due to the abundance of the material.
+Longhouses, a form of home, often featuring ornamentation, are commonly seen as the defining building of the Viking Age.

 Exactly how the Vikings navigated the open seas with such success is unclear.
-While some evidence points to the use of calcite "sunstones" to find the sun's location, modern reproductions of Viking "sky-polarimetric" navigation have found these sun compasses to be highly inaccurate, and not usable in cloudy or foggy weather.
+A study published by the Royal Society in its journal, Proceedings of the Royal Society A: Mathematical and Physical Sciences, suggests that the Vikings made use of an optical compass as a navigation aid, using the light-splitting and polarisation-filtering properties of Iceland spar to find the location of the sun when it was not directly visible.
+While some evidence points to such use of calcite "sunstones" to find the sun's location, modern reproductions of Viking "sky-polarimetric" navigation have found these sun compasses to be highly inaccurate, and not usable in cloudy or foggy weather.

 The archaeological find known as the Visby lenses from the Swedish island of Gotland may be components of a telescope.
 It appears to date from long before the invention of the telescope in the 17th century.
-Recent evidence suggests that the Vikings also made use of an optical compass as a navigation aid, using the light-splitting and polarisation-filtering properties of Iceland spar to find the location of the sun when it was not directly visible.

 Religion

+For most of the Viking Age, Scandinavian society generally followed Norse paganism.
+The traditions of this faith, including Valhalla and the Æsir, are sometimes cited as a factor in the creation of Viking warrior culture.
+However, Scandinavia was eventually Christianised towards the later Viking Age, with early centres of Christianity especially in Denmark.